MicrosoftDocs/azure-devops-docs/docs/articles/team-services-security-whitepaper.md

 each Azure DevOps Services resource the user attempts to access, permissions are validated based on the user's explicit permissions as well as permissions inherited through group membership.
-Administrators can leverage access controls to protect access to account, team project collection, team project, and team scoped data and functionality, as well as to more specific assets like version control folders and work item area paths.
+Administrators can leverage access controls to protect access to account, project collection, team project, and team scoped data and functionality, as well as to more specific assets like version control folders and work item area paths.